Typical dishes and drinks in Normandy

 France is well known among foreigners for its love of inviting relatives at home for dinner or lunch!
 And in France, they don't do things by halves and serve good hearty meals to their guests!
 A tradition that has existed for generations is to have a trou Normand, which consists of drinking a little Calvados with an apple sorbet to make room in the stomach to continue the feast!
 A typical drink/digestif in Normandy that you don't want to miss!

 Apples, apples, and more apples!
-You'll begin to understand that apple is the most important fruit in Normandy, so of course, you'll find delicious apple juice!
+You'll begin to understand that the apple is the most important fruit in Normandy, so of course, you'll find delicious apple juice!
 We advise you to go to a local producer, you will rediscover apple juice!
 Nothing to do with the industrial apple juice you are used to buying in supermarkets!